dvincentwest/radie/doc/source/articles/what_is_dataquick.rst

 Extending through Plugins
 -------------------------
 New datastructures, data file types and visualizations can be added by writing plugins.
-Over time, the goal is for DataQuick to grow supporting many different data sets and file types through contributed plugins.
+Over time, the goal is for Radie to grow supporting many different data sets and file types through contributed plugins.
 See `writing plugins` and `contributing` for more information.